charliehoward/NorthPoint-Installer/README.md

 Sets the default browser to either Google Chrome or Mozilla Firefox depending on what has been selected, or Firefox if both are selected.

 ### Changelog

+###### Update 3.5.2.0

+Added more wallpapers so installer with now randomly pick between two different wallpapers sets.
+Can easily add more in the future.

 ###### Update 3.5.1.0